hamza5588/iqbalAI_1.0/LARGE_FILE_UPLOAD_FIX.md

 ## Notes
 - The `client_body_timeout` is the **most critical** setting - without it, nginx will close the connection after 60 seconds by default
+- **XMLHttpRequest is used instead of fetch** for better reliability with large file uploads
 - Large files are written to temp files (not memory) to prevent memory issues
 - All timeouts are set to 30 minutes to handle even very slow connections
+- Upload progress is shown in the browser console (percentage, speed, ETA)

+## Why XMLHttpRequest instead of Fetch?
+- Better timeout handling for large uploads
+- Upload progress tracking (onprogress event)
+- More reliable for large file transfers
+- Better browser compatibility
+- Can show real-time upload progress to users